OWASP/www-chapter-cork/index.md

 ### Tuesday, 1st June 2021

-**Meetup Registration:**  Everyone is welcome to join us at our chapter meetings, [please RSVP via our Meetup Page](https://www.meetup.com/OWASP-Cork/events/268081403/)
+**Meetup Registration:**  Everyone is welcome to join us at our chapter meetings,please RSVP via our Meetup Page.

 **Location:** On line via Zoom